 Employees (Past and Present)

-Your personal data will be kept for the duration of your employment and for up to 6 years thereafter, for reporting and accounting purposes.
+Your personal data will be kept for the duration of your employment and for up to six years thereafter, for reporting and accounting purposes.
 After this time, your data will be reviewed and either:

 Personal data belonging to representatives of Prospective Clients is kept for as long as is determined relevant to our business activity.
-Your data will be reviewed every 2 years and deleted if it becomes irrelevant.
+Your data will be reviewed every five years and deleted if it becomes irrelevant.

 If we provide personal data to you for processing in relation to our services or contracts, it is your responsibility to ensure the security, safe storage, and appropriate use of that information.
 Prior to processing data controlled by us, we require you to complete an Indemnity Form confirming your compliance with GDPR regulations.